-- A. Any individual found to possess, distribute, or be under the influence of alcohol, alcoholic beverages, inhalants, any controlled substance (including but not limited to marijuana, any narcotic drug, any hallucinogen, any stimulant, depressant, "look alike", prescription drugs, or counterfeit substance, represented or believed to be any of the aforementioned substances) shall be disciplined according to step 5 of the school discipline ladder which includes: - a.
-Ten (10) days out-of-school suspension and - b.
-Recommendation of expulsion for one calendar year to the Discipline Review Committee.
+- A. Any individual found to possess, distribute, or be under the influence of alcohol, alcoholic beverages, inhalants, any controlled substance (including but not limited to marijuana, any narcotic drug, any hallucinogen, any stimulant, depressant, "look alike", prescription drugs, or counterfeit substance, represented or believed to be any of the aforementioned substances) shall be disciplined according to step 5 of the school discipline ladder which includes: - 1.
+Up to Ten (10) days out-of-school suspension and, - 2.
+Recommendation of alternative placement or expulsion-for one calendar year to the Discipline Review Committee.
 In addition, the school must immediately call the Choctaw Police Department and request that police come to the school campus.
-All illegal substances will be turned over to police, and charges will be filed as appropriate. - B. Any individual found to inappropriately possess, distribute, misuse/abuse any prescription or non-prescription drug shall be disciplined according to step 5 of the school discipline ladder which includes: - a.
-Ten (10) days out-of-school suspension and - b.
-Recommendation of expulsion for one calendar year to the Discipline Review Committee.
+All illegal substances will be turned over to police, and charges will be filed as appropriate. - B. Any individual found to inappropriately possess, distribute, misuse/abuse any prescription or non-prescription drug shall be disciplined according to step 5 of the school discipline ladder which includes: - 1.
+Up to Ten (10) days out-of-school suspension and, - 2.
+Recommendation of alternative placement or expulsion for one calendar year to the Discipline Review Committee.

 In addition, the school must immediately call the Choctaw Police Department and request that police come to the school campus.
-All illegal substances will be turned over to police, and charges will be filed as appropriate. - C. Any student found to possess, distribute or use tobacco, in any form shall be disciplined according to step 3 of the school discipline ladder.
+All illegal substances will be turned over to police, and charges will be filed as appropriate.

+C. Any student found to possess, distribute or use tobacco, in any form, shall be disciplined according to step 3 of the school discipline ladder.
 Subsequent violations shall be dealt with at the appropriate higher step to include referral to the Discipline Review Committee.